yusdesign/kaleidoscope-logic/README.md

-# Binocular Kaleidoscope Logic Research
+# Binocular Kaleidoscope Logic: A Computational
+Model of Constructed Reality Through Symmetry and Phase Dynamics